sachaoregan/MPA-climate-text-analysis/README.md

 # install.packages("devtools")
 devtools::install_github("seananderson/ggsidekick")
 ```
+## Setup
+To begin, open `MPA-climate-text-analysis.Rproj`.
+Then, either open `runall.R` to source all scripts in sequence OR open and run the text search and plotting scripts individually, as described in the following sections.

 ## Text Search
 ### Scripts:

-To begin, open `MPA-climate-text-analysis.Rproj`.
-Then, run the two scripts below.

 `1.countTerms_Setup.R`
 This script must be run 1st to generate the data and figure output directories and the .rds files that feed into script 2.
 The .rds files it creates are `list-of-pdfs.rds`, which lists all PDF files, and `mpa-metadata.rds`, which contains the metadata associated with each PDF (excluding publication year).
 Does not need to be run again after the directories and .rds files are generated.